Welcome back to the Abstract! Hope you had a Happy Halloween.

 Goldshtein, Aya et al “Acoustic cognitive map–based navigation in echolocating bats,” Science

 Bats have been creeping people out for centuries.
 The Maya told tales of a “death bat” that served the underworld.
 The Celts associated them with mischief.
-The entire vampire genre was spawned by the namesake bat species that sucks blood from prey.
+The entire vampire genre was spawned by the namesake bat species that drinks blood from prey.
 It's no wonder that these often maligned animals have become one of the most ubiquitous symbols of Halloween.

 Despite these heavy heapings of lore, the world according to bats is way trippier than anything we could make up about them.
 Case in point: Scientists now report that bats can navigate across large distances using solely echolocation, an adaptation that allows animals to orient themselves with sound waves.
 Though it is well known that bats use echolocation to avoid close-range hazards, the new study reveals that this superpower produces “acoustic cognitive maps,” which means they have whole sound-based landscapes locked away in their heads.